 Another short term effect of cannabis is a change in your perception.
 The cerebellar cortex has lots of type 1 cannabinoid receptors and is the area of the brain responsible for coordination which would explain why users report the feeling that time is slowing down, as well as having trouble with balance and coordination leading to issues with driving or operating machinery.

-Cannabinoids can also affect decision-making ability and judgement.
+Cannabinoids can also affect decision-making ability and judgment.
 You make decisions you wouldn’t normally make which is another reason why you wouldn’t want to be behind the wheel of a car or operating machinery while high.

 Other Short-Term Effects

 Other short term effects include physical changes to your body.
 Enlarged pupils and red eyes are a visible sign that someone has been smoking marijuana.
 Marijuana opens the blood vessels which is why your eyes look red.